PhABC/antiScamBot_slack/README.md

 source ~/.bashrc
 python run.py
 ```
 Et voilà!
 The bot is now up and running.
 You can see that he is online on your slack team under **Apps**.
 You should invite the bot in the channels you want him to monitor.
+Make sure you create a channel named **-scam-alert-**; the bot will need it.

 # What Can The Bot Do & How To Use It
 The bot is primarily for Admins, but as we will see, you can add moderators that have access to certain commands as well.